 A key concept in anthropological studies of economic life is the mode of production, or the social relations through which human labor is used to transform energy from nature using tools, skills, organization, and knowledge.
 This concept originated with anthropologist Eric Wolf, who was strongly influenced by the social theorist Karl Marx.
 Marx argued that human consciousness is not determined by our cosmologies or beliefs but instead by our most basic human activity: work.
-Wolf identified three distinct modes of production in human history: domestic (kin-ordered), tributary, and capitalist.
-Domestic or kin-ordered production organizes work on the basis of family relations and does not necessarily involve formal social domination, or the control of and power over other people.
+Wolf identified three distinct modes of production in human history: domestic (kin-ordered), tributary, and capitalist.4 Domestic or kin-ordered production organizes work on the basis of family relations and does not necessarily involve formal social domination, or the control of and power over other people.
 However, power and authority may be exerted on specific groups based on age and gender.
 In the tributary mode of production, the primary producer pays tribute in the form of material goods or labor to another individual or group of individuals who controls production through political, religious, or military force.
 The third mode, capitalism, is the one most familiar to us.
-The capitalist mode of production has three central features: (1) private property is owned by members of the capitalist class; (2) workers sell their labor power to the capitalists in order to survive; and (3) surpluses of wealth are produced, and these surpluses are either kept as profit or reinvested in production in order to generate further surplus.
+The capitalist class; (2) workers sell their labor power to the capitalists in order to survive; and (3) surpluses of wealth are produced, and these surpluses are either kept as profit or reinvested in production in order to generate further surplus.
 As we will see in the next section, Modes of Exchange, capitalism also links markets to trade and money in very unique ways.
 First, though, we will take a closer look at each of the three modes of production